FelysNeko/Felys-Project/README.md

-# Felys-Project
+# Felys Project

-C implementation (deprecated) of Felys-Interpreter and some other testing components.
+Deprecated C implementation of [Felys-Interpreter](https://github.com/FelysNeko/Felys-Interpreter) and some other testing components.